Didisimmons/LILELI-QUIZ-GAME/test.md

 * [JSHint validation ](https://jigsaw.w3.org/https://jshint.com/): This was used to validate our Javascript code used on the quiz page.
 The code was found to be free from all errors.
 See screenshots below.

 ![JSHint validation ](assets/images/jshint-validation.png)

+### User stories Testing

+The common path for our user through LILELI website is :

+* ABOUT  > PRODUCTS  > ROOMS

+The user can easily navigate tthro the next page from any of the sites by lingering over any of the required five webpages.
+The home page is represented by the FLYBODY logo.
+If clicked, user would be taken to the main page of the website.

+The user may quickly sign up to FLYBODY gym using the call to action button on the hero image on the home page.
+The user can quickly examine the amenities, benefits, team members, customer reviews and subscribe to FLYBODY newsletter in a case were the user does not interact with the other pages, this is all on one page to hasten the Sign Up process .

+When the screen width is set to a desktop view, the FLYBODY logo on all devices takes the user to the homepage, and when the user hovers over any of the webpage links, it is highlighted with a light grey backdrop.
+The navigation bar on a tablet or mobile device is a hamburger icon that, when clicked, allows the user to hover over the five  webpages and see the grey highlight backdrop.

+- As a customer I want to :